 Although Sequoia High Sierra Camp certainly falls into the category of glamping, it doesn’t take away from the camping experience.
 For instance, you need to hike to get to your campsite.
 And once you get there, you will be tucked away in the beautiful wilderness, complete with gorgeous views.

 However, you will never feel as though you are roughing it.
-Plush beds, cozy stove fires, and catered meals mean that you are taken good care of during your stay.
+Plush beds with the best air mattress for camping, cozy stove fires, and catered meals mean that you are taken good care of during your stay.
 You can even have picnics prepared for you when you want to venture out onto the trail.

 The Trailer Pond, Paso Robles